Progdrummer1/Cyclistic-data-analysis-in-SQL-and-R/Cyclistic_Final_Report.md

 **Data Cleaning**

-The data cleaning in this project has been done in BiQuery, using SQL.
+The data cleaning in this project has been done in BigQuery, using SQL.

 Code:  [04 Data Cleaning.sql](./04%20Data%20Cleaning.sql)